marriott-library/MaRMAT-Beta/README.md

 # Reparative Metadata Audit Tool
 The Reparative Metadata Audit Tool is a Python application designed for auditing collections metadata files against a lexicon of potentially problematic terms.
-This tool provides a graphical user interface (GUI) for PC users, built using the Tkinter library.
+A graphical user interface (GUI), built using the Tkinter library, is available for PC users.

-## Background
+## Project Background

 ## Credits and Acknowledgments
 This tool was inspired by the Duke University Libraries Description Audit Tool, developed by [Noah Huffman](https://github.com/noahgh221) at the Rubenstein Library, and expanded by [Miriam Shams-Rainey](https://github.com/mshamsrainey).
 See: [Description-Audit](https://github.com/duke-libraries/description-audit/tree/main).